tlswg/tls13-spec/draft-ietf-tls-tls13.md

 an attacker will not be able to make 0-RTT data appear to be 1-RTT data (because it is protected with different keys.)

+These properties mean that 0-RTT data must be specially treated by applications.
+They SHOULD be required to opt-in to 0-RTT data transmission or recieving it: implementations SHOULD NOT preappend recieved 0-RTT data to 1-RTT data automatically,but provide special functions to examine 0-RTT data.

+Protocols on top of TLS 1.3 should carefully consider when 0-RTT can be used.

 The same warnings apply to any use of the early exporter secret.

 The remainder of this document provides a detailed description of TLS.